 Fall 2013 Recruitment

 Led a team of designers to develop recruitment materials for Sigma Phi Epsilon's Fall 2013 recruitment.
 We produced posters, flyer cards, and shirts to advertise SigEp recruitment events.

 Buggy is a gravity powered vehicle race that is a unique tradition at Carnegie Mellon University.
 As a mechanic, I help build and maintain our fleet of buggies to ensure raceday performace.
-My specialty on the team is analyzing turns and race footage to help our drivers plan their routes.
-Video analysis work I did in 2013 shaved about 3 seconds off of our time.
+My specialty on the team was analyzing turns and race footage to help our drivers plan their routes.

 A quick social commentary project, The Social Media Buzzword Bot replies snarkily to the overuse of internet marketing buzzwords on twitter.
 It scans twitter for certain buzzwords, then will pick from a set of predetermined responses to deliver some digital smackdown.